 You can also raise poultry or cattle for your protein needs.
 However, the initial investment depends on the type of animals you want to rear and your household size.

 You can provide water to your off-grid home by creating a well.
-To drill a water well, this costs anywhere from $1,500 to $12,000.
+Drilling a water well costs anywhere from $1,500 to $12,000.
 Usually, the price to get this done depends on the depth of the hole.

 After drilling the well, you will have to set up the pipes and an electric pump.
 To get this done, you will need an additional $2,000 – $3,000 for installation.
 With this in mind, the average price to get the water running in your off-the-grid home falls within $3,500 to $20,000.